The best events are always memorable.

 Many sponsorship packages for conferences come with an option to put something in the attendee bags that are given out at registration.
 Unfortunately, many brands squander this opportunity by putting product collateral in.
 Trust me, those are the first things to be dumped in the trash.
 For this event, we printed 4 by 6 cards with a pin attached saying "I'm customer-centric!" – part of our brand messaging.

 The promise was: If you wear this pin, you could win cash!
 It also promoted our session time and location.
 My co-founder and I walked around the conference with $5 bills, handing them out to anyone we saw wearing the pins.
 (We also scanned their badges to make sure we could add them to our database.)
 This itself created buzz, as other attendees wondered how on earth to get a free $5.

 The result?
 My company went home with a ton of net-new names, brand awareness, and some cheap advertising worn directly on the shirts of most attendees."

 As Katie mentioned, it’s important to note that the marching band was at the B2B Marketing Forum, which fosters experiences like this.

 If you are sponsoring an event, the host company will give you rules and guidelines.
-Some conferences don’t allow promotional activities of any kind beyond that of the 6 foot by 6 foot square in your contract.
+Some conferences don’t allow promotional activities of any kind beyond that eight-by-eight foot square you signed for in the contract.
 This is something worth checking out before you sign any contracts and decide where to spend your precious budget dollars.

-Even within your designated booth area, there are plenty of ways to stick out from the crowd.
+Even within your designated booth area, there are plenty of ways to stand out from the crowd.
 For example, anyone feel like tossing some spaghetti?